 When both parents work, both incomes contribute to the family's financial commitments.
 Losing either income creates a significant gap.

-• Both parents should have term life cover proportional to their financial contribution
+• Both parents should have term life cover proportional to their financial contribution to the household

 • Consider the cost of replacing the lower earner's contribution - it is often more significant than expected